Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling: Findings

 \subsection{Overall System Usage}

 Over the two-week deployment period, adolescents actively engaged in journaling with \sysname{}.
 Four out of 10 dyads used the system every single day, with no dyads skipping more than two consecutive days.
 Adolescents recorded a total of 122 journal entries, averaging 12.2 entries per adolescent (\textit{SD} = 2.04; \textit{min} = 10 [\child{1}, \child{6}, \child{8--9}], \textit{max} = 15 [\child{5}]).
 Each session lasted 9~minutes and 43~seconds (\textit{SD} = 4m 33s) on average and involved 46.92 conversational turns with the system (\textit{SD} = 19.60), of which approximately 23 were adolescent turns.
+Mixed-effects models revealed no significant changes in session duration ($t = -1.20$, $p = .23$) or number of conversational turns ($t = -1.62$, $p = .11$) over the two-week period.
 During the sessions, adolescents spent most of the time in the \phaseelaboration{} phase (6m 17s with 25 turns) followed by the \phaserevision{} phase (1m 11s with 6.6 turns).

-Adolescents documented events at routine places in 68.03\% of the entries, most commonly after-school classes ($N=40$) and school ($N=25$).
-In contrast, 31.97\% of entries described events at non-routine places that had not been registered in the system.
-With respect to people, teachers (34.06\%) most commonly appeared, followed by friends (29.71\%) and family members (28.99\%).
-Only nine entries (6.52\%) incorporated solitary activities and one mentioned new acquaintances (0.72\%).
-This indicates that pedagogical relationships (teachers) and peer interactions (friends) formed the core narrative contexts; events with social interaction were more likely to be subject to journaling than solitary activities.